Key takeaways

 Does your unit come with TV or internet?

-If your unit does not come with Wi-Fi or cable included, which is more common, then you need to find your own ISP or TV provider.
-But first, ensure your unit has the required wiring for service.
-Most apartments are set up to handle cable internet and TV, but you may be able to get fiber or 5G if your apartment is wired for it.
+If your unit does not come with Wi-Fi or cable included, which is likely the case, then you need to find your own internet service provider (ISP) or TV provider.
+Most apartments are set up to handle cable services, but you may be able to get fiber if your apartment is wired for it.

 Find a provider that’s right for you